foundry-vtt-community/wiki.js/development/api/hooks.md

 ### Returned Values

 Hook callbacks ignore returned values except in cases where the event is triggered with `call`.
+If `call` is used, returning an explicit `false` will stop the hook event cycle and stop whatever upstream event is occuring (e.g. returning `false` in `preUpdate` will stop the update).

 ### Synchronous in nature